- LL.B - Osgoode Hall Law School – 2004

 Before joining Speigel Nichols Fox LLP, Kim spent a number of years working at a leading and well-respected Bay Street litigation and insolvency boutique.
 There he worked on a number of nationally recognized litigation and insolvency cases, while simultaneously running his own litigation files and gaining practical advocacy experience.
 Kim has appeared before all levels of courts in Ontario and in the Québec Superior Court and Court of Appeal.

 Kim continues to represent clients in diverse multifaceted commercial claims involving breach of contract, breach of statutory duties, negligence, fraud, and other commercial causes of action.
 Kim’s clients include large infrastructure and government regulated corporations, private corporations, auto manufacturers, directors and officers, creditors, and debtor corporations.
 Kim continues to build on his previous experience in proceedings brought under the Bankruptcy and Insolvency Act.
+Kim recently began to grow his condominium law litigation practice and now regularly assists condominium corporations, their board of directors, and property management corporations with issues arising under the Condominium Act, 1998, S.O.
+1998, c.
+19.

 Kim quickly identifies the needs and expectations of his clients.
 Kim is an experienced and successful trial and appellate lawyer, but he also understands that not all disputes need to end in a trial and is a skilled negotiator who, when the circumstances dictate, will negotiate a successful resolution for his clients.
 He prides himself on delivering business-oriented solutions to the people and corporations he represents.

-When Kim is not busy representing his clients’ interests, he is found enjoying his free time as a husband, father, dog owner, and avid cross fitter.
+When Kim is not busy representing his clients’ interests, he is found enjoying his free time as a husband, father, dog owner, and a disgruntled Toronto Maple Leafs fan.